Varun-bale8/RAG_from_scratch/README.md

 This serves as the private dataset our RAG system learns from.

-4)🧩 Tools & Libraries Used
+4)🧩 Tools & Libraries Used:
-Library                                              	Purpose
-transformers	                        To load and use the LLM for text generation sentence-transformers                 To create text embeddings faiss-cpu	Vector database             for semantic search langchain	                            For smart text chunking/splitting numpy	                                For numerical operations
+transformers-                       To load and use the LLM for text generation sentence-transformers -                To create text embeddings faiss-cpu	Vector database -            for semantic search langchain	-                           For smart text chunking/splitting numpy	-                               For numerical operations

 5)🧠 Key Learnings